2.1.A When the Culture Betrays the Mission: Moral injury in values-driven workplaces

 I’ve also seen this dissonance in newsrooms, where horrific tragedies have been openly celebrated as the perfect antidote to a “slow news day”.
 Editors agonise over headline wording and point size to maximise public horror and bait clicks.
 The schadenfreude is breathtaking.

-This presentation explores how moral injury manifests in values-driven workplaces—how it accumulates through hypocrisy, silence and complicity, and what recovery might require.
-It argues that healing is not about personal resilience, but organisational courage.
+This presentation examines how moral injury manifests in values-driven workplaces—how it accumulates through hypocrisy, silence and complicity, and what recovery might require.
+I’ll argue that moral injury is both personal and systemic, and that healing is not about personal resilience, but organisational courage.
 Real repair begins when institutions are willing to face their contradictions, to listen without defensiveness, and to act with integrity.
+My hope is to fuel honest conversation about what it means to live our values, not just perform them.

 Biography